-As you will soon find out, this is not as simple a question to answer as it might seem on the surface.
-Whilst you are likely to have an opinion on the matter, the truth is a little more nuanced than you might initially believe.
+As you will soon find out, this question is not as simple to answer as it might seem on the surface.
+While you are likely to have an opinion on the matter, the truth is more nuanced than it might initially seem.

 Are electric cars better than diesel?

-In order to determine which is better, you really need to define the metrics you are referring to.
-In other words, better how?
+In order to determine which is better, we really need to define the metrics we will be using.
+In other words, better in what way?

-If we are talking about fuel efficiency, noise pollution, and air quality, then EVs are clearly the outright winner.
-If, however, we are talking about torque or initial price, then Diesel engined cars will win.
+If we are talking about carbon emissions, fuel efficiency, noise pollution, and air quality, then EVs are clearly the outright winner.
+If, however, we are talking about torque or initial price, then diesel-engined cars will win.

-The answer really does depend on what is important to you.
+The answer really does depend on what the vehicle will be used for.
 For many, fuel economy, range, initial price, and after-sales maintenance costs are likely the decisive factors when buying a new car.

-Depending on the type of vehicle, and desired use, you may have your hand forced.
-For instance, if you need a vehicle that packs a lot of pulling power, you will need a diesel engine - hands down.
+Depending on the type of vehicle, and the desired use, there may be limited options.
+For instance, if you need a vehicle that packs a lot of pulling power, a diesel engine may be best - hands down.

-Those in favor of diesel engines will tell you, that for long-haul freight fleets, range and recharging will be a huge hurdle for massive 18-wheelers than domestic-sized cars.
+Those in favor of diesel engines will tell you that, for long-haul freight fleets, range and recharging still represents a huge hurdle for electric 18-wheelers to overcome.

-Whilst diesel and EV engines have their pros and cons, ultimately it will come down to personal choice and practical requirements from the vehicle in question by the buyer.
-Unless Government intervention forces their hand here too.
+While diesel and EV engines have their pros and cons, the choice often comes down to personal choice and practical requirements from the buyer.
+Although government intervention is making it more difficult to manufacture some types of diesel vehicles.

 Is an electric car really more efficient?

 This is a tricky one to answer easily.
-Whilst there are plenty of claims that EVs are no more efficient than internal combustion engines, you must bear in mind that these sources might be ever so slightly biased.
+While there are plenty of claims that EVs are no more efficient than internal combustion engines, many of these sources are biased.

 According to the US Department of Energy’s Office of Energy Efficiency and Renewable Energy, “EVs convert about 59%–62% of the electrical energy from the grid to power at the wheels.
 Conventional gasoline vehicles only convert about 17%–21% of the energy stored in gasoline to power at the wheels.”

-But we are talking here about diesel engines, they can at least double this claim for gasoline engines.
+However, we are talking here about diesel engines, and they can at least double the power conversion of gasoline engines.

-Of the electricity delivered and stored in the EVs battery, it is estimated that between 85% and 90% of that is efficiently used by the car's electrical motor.
-In other words, that is the amount of energy used for useful work by the machine.
+It is estimated that between 85% and 90% of the electricity delivered and stored in an EVs' battery is used by the car's electrical motor.
+In other words, up to 90% of the energy generated is used for work by the vehicle.

-The difference between the overall efficiency claimed by the US Department of Energy’s Office of Energy Efficiency and Renewable Energy and an EVs motor efficiency can be accounted for by losses attributed to charging and discharging the battery and, for some charging (for some cars), converting AC to DC current and back again.
+The difference between the overall efficiency claimed by the US Department of Energy’s Office of Energy Efficiency and Renewable Energy and an EVs motor efficiency can be accounted for by losses attributed to charging and discharging the battery and, for some cars, converting AC to DC current and back again.

 To hash out the point a bit more, here is an interesting discussion by Brian Feldman on Quora.
-But remember this discussion talks about gasoline engines, for reference diesel fuel has about 38 kWh per gallon (8.3 kWh/l) and modern diesel engines tend to be around 70 mpg (29.7 km/l). roughly:-
+But remember this discussion concerns gasoline engines.
+For reference, gasoline vehicles get around 38 kWh per gallon (8.3 kWh/l) and modern diesel engines tend to get around 70 mpg (29.7 km/l).